All Photos Courtesy of Lisa Hardin Mauldin

 My Granddog, Farrah

 Perhaps you’re wondering why I have a photo of a dog at the top of this article.
-Here’s why: we have reasons to believe a dog in our family has a terrible, incurable disease from contact with 2, 4-D. My granddog Farrah loves bathing in the sun in the grass.
+Here’s why: we have reasons to believe a dog in our family has a terrible, incurable disease from contact with 2, 4-D. My granddog Farrah, shown in this article, loves bathing in the sun in the grass.
 She will turn over on her back and wiggle and squirm and just enjoy being on the warm ground.
 She’s a fun dog, loves to play and has a great personality.
 She’s beautiful too and won a prize in a dog show in Pioche, NV for her beautiful, amber colored eyes.

 A few months ago my daughter Lisa noticed that she was doing a lot of scratching.
 She’s a mostly white, slick coated dog, not a lot of fur.
 If you knew my daughter, you’d know she doesn’t tolerate critters like fleas and ticks on her dogs, Farrah and Elsie.
 She bathes them regularly and always keeps an eye out for any kind of bug that might become attached.
 She started searching Farrah’s white fur and found nothing.
 Because she bathes them so regularly she thought maybe it was dry skin.
 Skipping a bath wouldn’t hurt, as long as Farrah had no bugs of any sort on her, so she did without one.
 But still the itching continued so Lisa thought maybe it was allergies.
 Under her usual vet’s orders she began giving her Benadryl which made Farrah drowsy, but she still scratched.
 She also had diarrhea and vomited a few times, but the vomiting was laid to eating too fast, and the diarrhea was thought to be from the Benadryl.
 Finally one day Lisa spotted a growth on the dog, just a small one and she thought “well, nothing serious, just one of those things dogs get sometimes.”
 But in a day or two there were more and then they began popping up all over her.
-Every day there were more and they itched terribly.
+Overnight and every day there were more and they itched terribly.
 She also began to have trouble breathing.
 Lisa took her to her regular vet who would not do a biopsy under local anesthesia and did not want to put her under general anesthesia to do one.
 Each day the growths increased and Lisa then took Farrah to another vet who did a biopsy under local anesthesia on the growths.
 When the results came back, we were all stunned.
-The result is my granddog Farrah is now slowly dying from canine cutaneous lymphoma, possibly caused by exposure to chemicals.
+The result is my granddog Farrah is now slowly dying from canine cutaneous lymphoma, caused by exposure to chemicals.
 Her body is covered with tumors, more of them every day, no place on her body is safe, they’re in her anus and her vulva, even beginning to grow in her eyes.
 They itch terribly and there is no hopeful prognosis for her.
 Her spleen is swollen and hardened, her blood count is low and the doctor says she probably has the tumors all through her body.
 We are angry about the chemicals.
 Although we can’t prove it, we believe the exposure to these weed killers caused this.
 If you check some of the links I’ve given below and read the parts about Canine Cutaneous Lymphoma, you will understand.
 There are many types of lymphoma in dogs and humans including multicentric, mediastinal, gastrointestinal, and the rarest, which Farrah has, is cutaneous lymphoma.
-Today, May 24th, she is euthanized.
-Lisa and I are devastated of course, yet it’s the right thing to do for Farrah.
+Today, May 24th, Farrah was euthanized.
+Lisa and I are devastated of course, but it’s the right thing to do for Farrah.

 List of ingredients on Trimec weed killer.
 Note that 2,4-D is the largest percentage ACTIVE ingredient in the weed killer.
 Photo courtesy of Lisa Hardin Mauldin.

 “Safe For Pets and People Once It Dries” Really?